somecho/somecho.github.io/content/english/projects/hiks.md

 emoji: "🎴"
 date: 2022-09-06T09:31:31+01:00
 summary: "HiKS is a generative design tool developed and designed for the Swedish platform HiKS - Hitta Kliniska Studier.
 It was designed in collaboration with Swedish design firm BBDO Nordics."
+description: "HiKS is a generative design tool developed and designed for the Swedish platform HiKS - Hitta Kliniska Studier.
+It was designed in collaboration with Swedish design firm BBDO Nordics."
 tags: ["Vue","WebGL","WASM","JavaScript","p5.js","matter.js","electron"]
 thumbnail: "hiks.png"
 ---
 HiKS is a generative design tool developed and designed for the Swedish platform HiKS - Hitta Kliniska Studier, which makes clinical studies searchable.
 It was designed in collaboration with Swedish design firm BBDO Nordics.

+The tool
-The tool features a stylized simulation of cells in a petri dish and was created using Vue(UI), Tailwind(CSS), [p5.js](https://p5s.org) + WebGL (graphics) and [matter.js](https://brm.io/matter-js) (soft body physics).
+features a stylized simulation of cells in a petri dish and was created using Vue(UI), Tailwind(CSS), [p5.js](https://p5s.org) + WebGL (graphics) and [matter.js](https://brm.io/matter-js) (soft body physics).
 The [WASM library